-Together we can provide pathways out of homelessness for everyone in Colorado Springs.
+Together we can provide pathways out of homelessness and poverty for everyone in Colorado Springs.

-Our community has more neighbors experiencing homelessness, poverty, and addiction than we can presently serve.
-We have acquired land, developed plans, and inspired support from major community donors, including an approved $2.5m investment from the City.
+Our community has more neighbors experiencing homelessness, poverty and addiction than we can presently serve.
+We’ve successfully opened our new, 168-bed shelter and resource center.
+But we still need to complete our campus, adding a much-needed larger kitchen and dining hall as well as welcome center.
 Now we’re reaching out to everyone in our community to help get this done.

 Here’s why it’s so important: